-Keyera takes on credit risk with respect to its fee for service business, the purchase and sale of commodities in its marketing business, hedging of commodity price changes, as well as other financial contracts into which it enters.
-In particular, Keyera is exposed to credit-related losses in the event that counterparties to contracts become insolvent or otherwise fail to fulfill their present or future financial obligations to Keyera.
+Keyera takes on credit risk with respect to its fee-for-service business, the purchase and sale of commodities in its marketing business, hedging of commodity price changes, as well as other financial contracts into which it enters.
+In particular, Keyera is exposed to credit-related losses in the event that counterparties to contracts become insolvent, are subject to creditor protection laws (i.e. Companies' Creditor Arrangement Act), or otherwise fail to fulfill their present or future financial obligations to Keyera.
 The majority of Keyera's accounts receivable are due from entities in the oil and gas business and are subject to normal industry credit risks.
 Concentration of credit risk is mitigated to some degree by having a broad base of domestic and international customers.
 With respect to counterparties for financial instruments used for economic hedging purposes, Keyera attempts to limit its credit risk by dealing with recognized futures exchanges, or investment grade financial institutions, or by adherence to credit policies that significantly reduce overall counterparty credit risk.
 Management believes these measures reduce Keyera's overall credit risk; however, there can be no assurance that these processes will protect against all losses from non-performance.